 INSTRUCTIONS

-- In a large bowl mix garlic powder, onion powder, egg, breadcrumbs, salt, and pepper until combined.
+- In a large bowl mix garlic powder, onion powder, egg, parmesan cheese, breadcrumbs, salt, and pepper until combined.

 - Preheat oven to 375 F.